Transport in Kochi: Kochi Metro Rail

 A rapid transit system, intended to considerably ease congestion was opened to public on 17 June 2017 by Narendra Modi, the Prime Minister of India.
-At present, 21 stations from Aluva to Thaikoodam are active.
-The first phase will serve a distance of 28 km with a total of 25 stations.
-The first phase is being set up at an estimated cost of INR5181 crore (US$790 million).
-Recently, KMRL (Kochi Metro Rail Limited) has decided to extend the project to Tripunithura in the first phase itself.
-DMRC has started with the preliminary works such as widening of roads.
-It has also been decided that DMRC will build an INR135 crore (US$21 million) flyover at Edappally to ease the traffic congestion.
-In phase I, an elevated route is proposed, spanning 25 km from Aluva to Petta with 22 stations.
+As of May 2025, 25 stations from Aluva to Thrippunithara Terminal are active.
+The first phase serves a distance of 28 km with a total of 25 stations.
+The first phase was set up at an estimated cost of INR5181 crore (US$790 million).
+It has also been decided that A INR135 crore (US$21 million) flyover was also built at Edappally by DMRC will build an to ease the traffic congestion.

-The 11.2-km Phase-II will be from Jawaharlal Nehru Stadium at Kaloor to Infopark via Kakkanad at an estimated cost of Rs.2,017.46 crore.
+The 11.2-km Phase-II will be from Jawaharlal Nehru Stadium at Kaloor to Infopark via Kakkanad at an estimated cost of Rs.
+2,017.46 crore.